deanberris/cpp-netlib-boostcon-paper/techniques/directives.rst

 ``````````

 The library also uses a technique for allowing message-passing semantics in a
-chain-able fashion in the form of directives.
+chainable fashion in the form of directives.
 The basic concept for directives
-is in a general sense, it is an encapsulated transformation that can be applied
+is, in a general sense, an encapsulated transformation that can be applied
 to objects that abide by the directive protocol.

 Using the object-oriented notion of message passing, where an object accepts a
-message (usually a function call) we define a simple DSEL [#]_ for the protocol
+message (usually a function call) we define a simple DSEL [#]_ in order for the
-to be supported by certain object types.
-In cpp-netlib the protocol implemented
+protocol to be supported by certain object types.
+In cpp-netlib the protocol
-is similar to that of the standard iostream formatting system:
+implemented is similar to that of the standard iostream formatting system:

 .. [#] Domain Specific Embedded Language